Alessandra Smerilli

-Alessandra Smerilli, FMA (born 14 November 1974) is an Italian Catholic economist, academic, and religious sister who serves as the Secretary of the Dicastery for Promoting Integral Human Development in the Roman Curia since August 2021.
-She was the first women to be appointed secretary of a dicastery, the second most senior official of a Curia department after the prefect, which made her the highest ranking woman in the Roman Curia at the time.
+Alessandra Smerilli, FMA (born 14 November 1974) is an Italian Catholic economist, academic, and religious sister who has been a member of the Salesian Sisters of Don Bosco, and currently serves as the Prefect of the Dicastery for Promoting Integral Human Development in the Roman Curia since September 2026, succeeding Cardinal Michael Czerny.

+She is the first woman appointed as secretary of a dicastery, the second most senior official in the Curia department after the prefect, making her the highest-ranking female official at the time.
+Smerilli continued to serve as secretary until June 2026, when she succeeded Cardinal Czerny as Prefect of the same dicastery which became effective in September.

-Smerilli holds a post-PhD (it. docente) degree in political economy and statistics, obtained from the Pontifical Faculty of Educational Sciences Auxilium.
-She is a member of the Salesian Sisters of Don Bosco.
+Smerilli holds a post-PhD (it. docente) degree in political economy and statistics from the Pontifical Faculty of Educational Sciences Auxilium.

 Biography

 Alessandra Smerilli was born on 14 November 1974 in Vasto, Italy.
-In July 1993, Smerilli graduated from the Raffaele Mattioli Scientific High School in her native town, Vasto and later began her studies in economics.
+In July 1993, she graduated from the Raffaele Mattioli Scientific High School there and later began her studies in economics.

-Four years later, in 1997, she has entered the congregation of the Daughters of Mary Help of Christians and at the request of her superior, she continued her studies in economics.
+Four years later, in 1997, she has entered the congregation of the Daughters of Mary Help of Christians and at the request of her superior continued her studies in economics.

-Allesandra continued her studies at the Faculty of Economics of the Roma Tre University and in July 2001, graduated from economics and commerce with specialization in political economy with full marks, honours and the right to publish the thesis.
+Alessandra studied at the Faculty of Economics of the Roma Tre University and in July 2001, graduated with a degree in economics and commerce with specialization in political economy with full marks, honours and the right to publish the thesis.

-In June 2006, she obtained a doctorate degree in political economy at the University of Rome "La Sapienza", and on 21 June 2014, received a PhD degree in economics from the School of Economics of the University of East Anglia in Norwich, UK.
+In June 2006, she obtained a doctorate in political economy at the University of Rome "La Sapienza", and on 21 June 2014 received a PhD degree in economics from the School of Economics of the University of East Anglia in Norwich, UK.

-Sister Alessandra Smerilli works at the Pontifical Faculty of Educational Sciences Auxilium as an extraordinary professor of political economy and statistics, and also as a member of the University's board of directors.
+Smerilli works at the Pontifical Faculty of Educational Sciences Auxilium as an extraordinary professor of political economy and statistics, and also as a member of the University's board of directors.
 She also teaches economics, ethics and finance at the Faculty of Philosophy of the Salesian Pontifical University and in the master's program in civil and non-profit economics at the University of Milan-Bicocca.

-Since 2008, she is a member of the Scientific and Organizational committees of the Social Weeks of Italian Catholics, and since 2013 the Secretary of this initiative.
+Since 2008, she has been a member of the Scientific and Organizational committees of the Social Weeks of Italian Catholics, and since 2013 the Secretary of this initiative.
 Additionally, she is a member of the Ethics Committees of the CHARIS consortium and also of the Banca Popolare Etica, and a founding member of the School of Civil Economics.

-In May 2020 – with the reception in early 2021 – she was awarded the Order of the Star of Italy for her "academic achievements and commitment to the ethical principles in business and finance".
+In early 2021 she was awarded the Order of the Star of Italy for her "academic achievements and commitment to the ethical principles in business and finance".